 Also of important note: PBGVs can be vocal.
 They ARE NOT yappers that bark simply to hear themselves speak.
 They usually have a reason for barking or howling, but they can talk to the squirrels in the trees or the dog that lives next door for quite some time before tiring.
 GBGVs tend to be quieter but do have a very “houndie” bay when they do decide to bark.

 PBGVs: Our PBGVs tend to be busy, vocal, happy and curious.
 They are not the best at obedience as the breed was bred over centuries to independently determine the best way to solve a problem.
 In their breed history, the problem they were solving was how to get the bunny to run toward the hunter.
 In our homes and city environments, in the absence of their need to live out their instinctive role, they will find other problems to solve.
 You will be amazed at what they are capable of doing and how complex the problems they can solve.
 They are tremendously entertaining, usually great with children and other dogs, and usually can be kept with most any pets that they are raised with including rodents, birds and cats.
+PBGVs can tend to have a Napolean Complex believing they are bigger than they are and can occasionally challenge other dogs in the house for the dominant position.
+Our 25 lb young female Maddie tries to stare down our 55 lb GBGV female Soda all the time.
+She wants to make sure she is not low man on the totem pole for pack position.
 Living with a PBGV is like living with a naughty 3 year old - they can get into everything but also charm you with their zest and joy for life.
 There is something inherently adorable about the little devil that lives inside them.
 PBGVs (in general) leap before they look.

 GBGVs: Our GBGVs tend to be more driven to accomplish a task and a bit more difficult to distract when they are focused.
 Our GBGVs will not come in to eat if they can see a squirrel...our PBGVs tend to be a bit more food motivated, so it can be more difficult to train your GBGV.
 However, our GBGVs are quieter, more observant and more mellow.
 Our girls tend to put themselves to bed at night and sleep soundly until morning.
 Our GBGVs definitely don't have as much to say to the world.
 If our dogs escape, which happens from time to time, we can always catch our GBGVs first.
 They are sweet and loving, not as busy as PBGVs and like to be held in spite of the fact that they are a bit too large to be called lap dogs.
 They are very devoted but can be a bit hesitant in new situations and with new people.
-They are thinkers and seem to evaluate potential outcomes and consequences for actions rather than PBGVs who leap before they look (in general).
+GBGVs can tend to be resource guarders and definitely need an owner that they respect.
+It's important to remember with GBGVs (especially the boys) that they will test you for authority when they reach their pre-teens and teens (sometime between 7 months to a year of age).
+Be careful what you allow them to do as adorable fluffy puppies because those habits can be difficult to break with a 60 lb dog that isn't used to being told no. They are thinkers and seem to evaluate potential outcomes and consequences for actions rather than PBGVs who leap before they look (in general).

 Read more about the breeds on the parent club websites: